Iris-kon/web-rtc-chat-client/README.md

 # About

-A Study project made for traning the developement of a aplication With React for video chat.
+A Study project a video chat with react and webRTC.

 The application was developed with React applying the following concepts:
 <ul>